Occupied regions of Ukraine vote to join Russia in staged referendums

 Most of the vote was carried out by poll workers — under armed guard — bringing paper ballots door to door, as the process was so rushed there wasn't time to set up more complex voting infrastructure, according to the Russian state news agency TASS.

 Local officials only opened polling stations to the public on the final day of voting.
 Russia and its proxies also organized voting for Ukrainians who had fled to Russia from the regions amid the conflict.
-Russia's own Central Election Commission was charged with monitoring the vote.
+Russia's own Central Election Commission was tasked with monitoring the vote and the country claimed to have international observers.

 Following the vote, Moscow quickly annexed Crimea.
 In response, the U.S., the European Union and the United Nations all rejected the Crimea referendum as illegal and sanctioned Russia.